 Young adults are much less likely to be in the labor force

-By being open to contingent workers, businesses tap into talent that it might not otherwise gain access to, especially those who may have specific knowledge and training that could be beneficial to their operations.
+By being open to contingent workers, businesses tap into talent that they might not otherwise gain access to, especially those who may have specific knowledge and training that could be beneficial to their operations.
 Many businesses are realizing that the quickest and most efficient way to get specialized talent is to hire them as contingent workers.
 Depending on future needs, these workers can eventually be transitioned into full-time positions.

 Offering greater flexibility